gatling/gatling/CONTRIBUTING.md

 #### Commits and commit messages

 The commit message must be explicit and states what the commit changes.
 It must also reference the GitHub issue it's closing.
-A good example is : `Disable IPv6 by default, close #2013`.
+A good example is: `Disable IPv6 by default, close #2013`.